-With most exterior door manufacturers using different locking systems and components, we wanted to ensure you know, exactly why Rockdoor locks are so secure resulting in an entrance door that is both stylish and ‘Secured by Design‘.
+Many components contribute to Rockdoor being the most secure door on the UK market, with locks being just one of them.
+With most exterior door manufacturers using different locking systems and components, we wanted to ensure you know exactly why Rockdoor locks are so secure, resulting in an entrance door that is both stylish and ‘Secured by Design‘.

 If you don’t work in the external door industry locking cylinders can be somewhat of a minefield, but rest assured that at Rockdoor, we pride ourselves on using the very best components, such as a 3-star Diamond Sold Secure Cylinder, which is one of the most secure key-operated locks in the industry.